 The best time for companies to trademark their name is as soon as the downloads start growing.
 Filing a trademark early on is an easy and straightforward process.
 It typically costs less than $200.

 After this process is done, the next most important step is reserving it on the app store, registering your domain name, and creating social media accounts.
+You can use a random username generator to find a perfect name for your domain or social media.

 In ideal circumstances, the start of the project should begin with the release of the minimum viable product.